1833 Kunming earthquake

 The 1833 Kunming earthquake was an 8.0 Mw earthquake that struck the provincial capital Kunming in Yunnan, China on September 6, 1833.
 The earthquake had its epicenter along the Xiaojiang Fault near the town of Songming, approximately 50 km northeast of Kunming's city centre.
-The earthquake destroyed many buildings, homes, and temples in Kunming and the nearby countryside.
+The earthquake destroyed mosques, homes and other buildings in Kunming and the nearby countryside.
 More than 6,000 people died as a result of the earthquake and another 80,000 were displaced.
-The Qing government at the time provided relief to the region and used the event to strengthen its administration in the province.
+The local governor at the time provided relief to the region and used the event to strengthen his administration in the province.
 The 1833 Kunming earthquake was the largest magnitude earthquake in Yunnan's recorded history.